Embodied language processing: Neural circuitry

 The overlap between various semantic categories with sensory motor areas suggests that a common mechanism is used by neurons to process action, perception, and semantics.
 The correlation principle states that neurons that fire together, wire together.
 Also, neurons out of sync, delink.
 When an individual pronounces a word, the activation pattern for articulatory motor systems of the speaker leads to activation of auditory and somatosensory systems due to self-perceived sounds and movements.

 If a word meaning is grounded in the visual shapes of the objects, the word form circuit is active together with neural activity in the ventral-temporal visual stream related to processing of visual object information.
 Correlation learning links the word and object circuits, resulting in an embodied object-semantic relationship.
+To study the embodiment effect on semantic (meaning) processing of common adjectives and abstract nouns, people who were contrasted by their endurance, tempo, plasticity, emotionality, sex or age were tested using Semantic Projective Method.
+In these studies, males with stronger motor-physical endurance estimated abstractions describing people-, work/reality- and time-related concepts in more positive terms than males with weaker endurance.
+Females with stronger social or physical endurance estimated social attractors in more positive terms than weaker females.
+Both male and female temperament groups with higher sociability showed a universal positive bias in their estimations of social concepts, in comparison to participants with lower sociability.

 Semantic hubs

 A semantic hub represents a focal point in the brain where all semantic information pertaining to a specific word is integrated.
-For example, the color, shape, size, smell, and sound associated with the word “cat” would be integrated at the same semantic hub.
+For example, the color, shape, size, smell, and sound associated with the word "cat" would be integrated at the same semantic hub.
 Some candidate regions for semantic hubs include: